MicrosoftDocs/microsoft-salescopilot-docs/articles/starter-prompts.md

 - **Dynamics 365**: Prompts shown in the Sales agent chat within Dynamics 365.
 - **Microsoft 365 Copilot**: Prompts shown in Sales agent when sellers use Microsoft 365 Copilot.
+- **Calendar**: Prompts shown in Sales agent when sellers open a meeting invitation in the Outlook or Teams desktop or web app.
+- **Email**: Prompts shown in Sales agent when sellers open an email message or their inbox in the Outlook desktop or web app.

 In addition to any prompts you create, Microsoft provides a set of out-of-the-box starter prompts for each context.
 These Microsoft-provided prompts are read-only and can't be edited or deleted, but you can disable them if they're not relevant for your organization.
-The out-of-the-box prompts are marked with the **Default** tag.
+The out-of-the-box prompts are marked with the **Default** tag and the custom prompts you create are marked with the **Custom** tag.

 ## Prerequisites